Ibis Ripmo AF Review – NGX Build

 Words & Photos by Cole Gregg

 Every time I’ve talked with an Ibis owner, they have had great things to say about their bikes and seem to be life-long fans.
-Being a fan of DW-Linked bikes myself, I was rather stoked to get this Ibis Ripmo AF for a long-term review.
+We have done a number of Ibis reviews, and being a fan of DW-Linked bikes myself, I was rather stoked to do a long-term Ibis Ripmo AF review.
 I was even more excited when I found out I was getting the coil-sprung version that would be ready for some aggressive shredding.

 Due to availability and COVID-19 craziness, Ibis could only send out a 2020 spec’d model as inventory was low for 2021.
 For all intents and purposes the bikes will ride very similarly, however there are some key updates to the 2021 model related to the parts list that are explained below.
 We received this bike in late September and rode it in the PNW and down in Phoenix Arizona for a wide offering of conditions from greasy root fests to dry days on completely blown out trails in the desert.